KaliloTeixeira/weather_app_frontend/README.md

 **Tech stack:** J2EE, Angular8+
 ## **Lesson goals**
 Project made during application for Intern Position at ITWare.

+### To run
+ // Clone the repository and run with npm npm install npm run start

+ps.: The listed cities that are showing are mockups.
+To see real time data, you must run the backend in your localhost:8080.
+In case of running the backend in other address, configure it in ./src/app/app.constants.ts.

+Add and Delete will only work if the backend is running.

 **Angular 8+**
 1. Basic project structure